EthLeigh/dont-starve-neuro/README.md

 <!-- TODO: Add a section on how to setup and use -->

+## Configuration

+> Ensure the mod is loading correctly and can be viewed under the Mods section of the Main Menu!

+When under the Mods section, and hovering over the "Don't Starve Neuro" mod, click **Configure Mod** to adjust the settings.

+Currently, you can:

+- Toggle Goal related functionality

 ## Development

 <!-- TODO: Add instructions for the API bridge -->